axelvyrn/chrono-analysis/support_exp.md

 \frac{\Delta f}{f} = \frac{\Delta\phi_t}{c^2}
 $$

-This is literally the form of the gravitational redshift equation, but instead of interpreting Φ_c as gravitational potential only, we interpret it as a chronal field — the field of time rate variations.
+This is literally the form of the gravitational redshift equation, but instead of interpreting $$\phi_t$$ as gravitational potential only, we interpret it as a chronal field — the field of time rate variations.

 In fact, the redshift formula: